splunk/observability-workshop/content/en/s4r/3-initial-tour/2-rum-home/2-rum-home.md

 {{% /notice %}}

 We will revisit RUM in more detail later.
-Next, let's check out Log Observer (LO).
+Next, let's check out Splunk Application Performance Monitoring (RUM).